 This workshop event will be hosted by INFOGEST

-Free registration for INFOGEST Workshop, registration is mandatory.
+Free registration for INFOGEST Workshop is now closed

 Understanding the effect of food on human health is a current research priority in Europe but it is also a strong consumer demand.
 People want to be aware of the effects on their body of the food they eat.
 After ingestion, food will be broken down in the gut releasing components (peptides, amino acids, minerals, fatty acids…) that, beside their nutritional properties, may have a biological action.
 The Infogest COST Action recently ended but many of the issues that the network addressed are still unresolved.